Is Michigan Online Poker Legal?

 Online Poker Sites Coming To Michigan

 The largest online poker cardroom, PokerStars is likely to enter the online gambling market in Michigan.
 PokerStars is currently available in Nevada and New Jersey and has applied to enter the market in Delaware and West Virginia.
+PokerStars announced a partnership with Odawa Casino Resort to bring its online poker app to Michigan.

 The World Series of Poker (WSOP) online cardroom and mobile app have millions of players and is very popular with new, younger players.
 WSOP is currently operating in New Jersey, Nevada, and Delaware.
 WSOP is the only online poker site that pools players from those three states.
+Although no partnership has been announced for WSOP Michigan, it is likely the app will launch eventually in the state.

 How Can I Play Poker Online In Michigan